SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Main Builds
 -----------
-The main goal of the CumulusCI Flow is to always have the main branch ready to cut into a package.
+The main goal of the CumulusCI Flow is to always have the main branch ready to release.
 This way, we can merge a fix and cut an emergency release at any time in the development process.

 To test that we can package main, we upload a beta release on every commit to main and then test that beta release in a variety of Salesforce org environments concurrently.
-Build times vary widely depending on the project and, a passing build is proof we can package main at any point in time.
+A passing build is proof we can package main at any point in time.

 When the upload of the beta release is completed, the main branch is :ref:`auto-merged <Auto Merging>` into all open feature branches.
 New betas are published on GitHub as a GitHub Release, along with automatically generated release